julianlam/feps/fep/171b/fep-171b.md

 ### Moderation

+When conversation owner does not want to add activity to a conversation, that activity is ignored and a corresponding `Add` activity is not published.

-To remove a post from a conversation, its owner publishes a `Delete` activity where `object` is the post that must be removed.
+To remove a previously approved post from a conversation, its owner publishes a `Delete` activity where `object` is the post that must be removed.
 This activity is then wrapped in `Add` activity and distributed to the conversation audience.

 >[!NOTE]
 >Actor shouldn't be able to delete objects it didn't create.
 In a future version of this document `Delete` might be replaced with `Remove(target: Thread)`.